sungminro92/seed-and-see/README.md

 7. PROFILE
-	* User knows number of posts and comments user has currently
-	* Manage posts by editing and deleting.
+	* User knows number of posts and comments user has currently gi* Manage posts by editing and deleting.

 # ERD diagram